UN-OCHA/common-design-wordpress/CONTRIBUTING.md

 | :---------- |
 | Maintainers |

 Here is the **minimum** set of files that need to be copied over when updating the WordPress Starterkit to a newer version of CD.
+It is likely that template changes will need to be copied over as well.
 There are individual sections below for each file in this table:

 | Source                                               | Destination                 |
 | :--------------------------------------------------- | :-------------------------- |